SAP/openui5-docs/docs/Terminologies_eba8d25.md

 The following JSON excerpt is valid for models of type `sap.ui.model.resource.ResourceModel` inside the `manifest.json` in both the `sap.app/i18n` and the `sap.ui5/models` sections.
 For other models, the configuration must be placed in the `settings` property.
 For more information, see [Descriptor for Applications, Components, and Libraries](Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md).

-The code block given below shows a sample configuration from the [Shop Administration Tool](https://openui5.hana.ondemand.com/test-resources/sap/tnt/demokit/toolpageapp/webapp/index.html) demo application in the Demokit.
-It has the main resource bundle `i18n/i18n.properties` and the defined terminologies`sports`, `travel` and `services`.
+The code block given below shows a sample configuration from the [Shop Administration Tool](https://openui5.hana.ondemand.com/test-resources/sap/tnt/demokit/toolpageapp/webapp/index.html) demo application in the OpenUI5 Demo Kit.
+It has the main resource bundle `i18n/i18n.properties` and the defined terminologies `sports`, `travel`, and `services`.
 The main bundle is enhanced with the additional resource bundles `reuse/appvar1/i18n/i18n.properties` and `reuse/appvar2/i18n/i18n.properties`.
 These enhancements also provide terminologies \(`appvar1`: "sports-soccer" and "travel-vehicles"; `appvar2`: "travel-bicycles"\).

-The second bundle with bundleUrl `reuse/appvar2/i18n/i18n.properties` does not derive directly from the main resource bundle as you might think, but from the first enhancement.
+The second bundle with the bundleUrl `reuse/appvar2/i18n/i18n.properties` does not derive directly from the main resource bundle as you might think, but from the first enhancement.
 The list of resource bundle configurations provided with the `enhanceWith` attribute can be seen as an incremental list of derivations for resource bundles that starts from the main bundle.
 If there was a third enhancing bundle, it would derive from the second bundle, which in turn derives from the first enhancement, and so on:

 ``` json